ByteWelder/Tactility/Documentation/ideas.md

 - Bug: When closing a top level app, there's often an error "can't stop root app"
 - Bug: I2C Scanner is on M5Stack devices is broken
 - Create more unit tests for `tactility-core` and `tactility` (PC-only for now)
+- WiFi on-at-boot should be a setting in its app
+- Create app to edit WiFi settings (e.g. "forget" and "auto-connect" option)
 - Show a warning screen if firmware encryption or secure boot are off when saving WiFi credentials.
 - Show a warning screen when a user plugs in the SD card on a device that only supports mounting at boot.
 - Try out Waveshare S3 120MHz mode for PSRAM (see "enabling 120M PSRAM is necessary" in [docs](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3#Other_Notes))